w3c/wcag3/guidelines/groups/interactive-components/control-information/roles-values-states-properties-available.md

 :::tests
 **Procedure**

-1. Find all interactive elements.
 For each interactive element:
-2. Inspect the code and accessibility tree (when available) to confirm that the role, value, state, and properties (when applicable) are indicated.
+1. Inspect the code and accessibility tree (when available) to confirm that the role, value, state, and properties (when applicable) are indicated.

 **Expected results**
-- #2 is true
+- #1 is true.
 :::